 By

-Estes 26k Estes (AGC-12) at anchor in Lingayen Gulf, Luzon Island, Philippines, circa August 1945.
+Estes 26k USS Estes (AGC-12) at anchor in Lingayen Gulf, Luzon Island, Philippines, circa August 1945.
 Photo by Bernard L. De Noma LCT 725

-Estes 61k Menu cover commemorating Estes (AGC-12) first anniversary of commissioned service, 9 October 1945 Richard C Preall, Chief Master Sergeant US Army Ret
+Estes 61k Menu cover commemorating USS Estes (AGC-12) first anniversary of commissioned service, 9 October 1945 Richard C Preall, Chief Master Sergeant US Army Ret

-Estes 50k Estes (AGC-12), starboard broadside view, underway in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 28 July 1947.
+Estes 50k USS Estes (AGC-12), starboard broadside view, underway in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 28 July 1947.

 Puget Sound Naval Shipyard photo # NY8-1060 now in the collections of the Seattle Branch of the US National Archives.